 At Progress 2019, a large civil society conference held in Melbourne in June, Holly Hammond and Sally Rugg presented the ‘Rebels and Reformers Unite!
 Exploring roles in social change movements’ workshop.
-Sally Rugg presented on the long campaign for marriage equality and the tensions and lessons from that campaign, sharing insights from her upcoming book How Powerful We Are.
+Sally Rugg presented on the long campaign for marriage equality and the tensions and lessons from that campaign, sharing insights from her book How Powerful We Are.
 This article reflects Holly Hammond’s contribution to the workshop: considering the sources of tension in movements, two frameworks for understanding different roles, and tips to increase the likelihood of collaboration and shared impact.

 Social movements are made up of many individuals and organisations with varied strengths, perspectives and theories of change.
 In order to win, we need to effectively identify and value not only our role, but also the role of others in our movement.
 Ideally our different approaches work to create greater impact and help us win campaigns – like in the historic victory of winning marriage equality.